saltedbones/Africology-and-African-American-Studies/pages/blockson-collection.md

 > “I raised my hand and asked the teacher, ‘Did Negroes ever contribute to American history?’”
 Blockson told The Philadelphia Inquirer in 2013.
 “She said: ‘No, Charles.
 Negroes were born to serve white people.’”

 The incident set Mr. Blockson on the path of historical collection that he has followed for the past seven decades.
-His journey to document African American history and culture has put him in touch with Malcolm X; Rosa Parks; arian Anderson;Paul Robeson and Langston Hughs.
+His journey to document African American history and culture has put him in touch with Malcolm X; Rosa Parks; Marian Anderson; Paul Robeson and Langston Hughs.
 The historian and scholar is the author of 13 books, including 2 on the Underground Railroad, which is an expert on.

 One of Mr. Blockson’s proudest achievements was getting a state historical marker placed at Penn’s Landing in Philadelphia near Independence Seaport Museum that recognizes Pennsylvania’s role in the slave trade.
 The marker was unveiled in August 2016.